 Key Differences Between Globalization and Glocalization

-Globalization Glocalization
+Dimension Globalization Glocalization

-Why Glocalization is Crucial for Business Success?
+Why is Glocalization Crucial for Business Success?

 Examples of Glocalization